Call Us

 What to expect from the PTSD diagnosis process

 During the PTSD diagnosis process, the professional evaluating your condition will need to understand your experiences, emotions and reactions.
-They will engage in supportive dialogue to find out more about the symptoms you’ve been struggling with.
+They'll engage in supportive dialogue to find out more about the symptoms you’ve been struggling with.
 They might ask questions such as:

 • What triggered your symptoms?